evmos/evmos/VALIDATORS.md

 ## Sending your first transaction

+### Add custom network

-Now you need to send funds to your validator address.
+Now while you're waiting for the node to sync, you need to send funds to your validator address.
 As mentioned, you should have received an airdrop of 1024 XPOINT if you filled in the form.
 To see them, you can import the private key into a wallet like Metamask (not a good idea for mainnet security, but ok for testnet tokens).

 Then you need to add XNet-Triton into Metamask: